 - A little faith in your abilities to solve problems.

 You’ll also need to install some build tool and dependency packages as the root user.
 When you’re done with the two commands below, drop out of the root shell and use an un unprivileged user for the rest of this tutorial.
 You’ll not need root access again until the very end of this tutorial.
-I’ll use the nginx package throughout this tutorial, marked in blue in all code examples.
+I’ll use the nginx package throughout this tutorial.
 Supplement nginx for the name of the package you want to update.